-The Company had outstanding letters of credit of \$11.9 million at both November 30, 2020 and August 31, 2020, the majority of which relate to commercial contracts and self-insured workers' compensation programs.
+The Company had outstanding letters of credit of \$11.7 million and \$11.9 million at February 28, 2021 and August 31, 2020, respectively, the majority of which relate to commercial contracts and self-insured workers' compensation programs.

 As part of the Company's global sourcing strategy, we have entered into agreements with certain suppliers that require the supplier to maintain minimum levels of inventory to support certain products for which we require a short lead time to fulfill customer orders.
 We have the ability to notify the supplier that they no longer need maintain the minimum level of inventory should we discontinue manufacturing of a product during the contract period; however, we must purchase the remaining minimum inventory levels the supplier was required to maintain within a defined period of time.